How much is enough vitamin C?

-To keep that cold at bay, try eating a few of these dishes to get enough of the good stuff (Psst: You can get your intake from more than oranges!)
+To keep your health in tact, try eating a few of these dishes to get enough of the good stuff.

 One half of a cup of cooked red or green peppers has 121-132 mg of vitamin C.